RubeenaSulthana/ruby/README.md

 1.import the opencv library

 import cv2

-2.define a video capture object (vid) by calling cv2.videocapture(0)
+2.Create a VideoCapture object to capture video from the default camera (camera index 0):

-vid = cv2.VideoCapture(0)
+video = cv2.VideoCapture(0)

-3.Start an infinite loop to continuously capture and display frames:

-while(True):

-4. the function vid.read() captures a frame from the video and returns two values:ret,a boolean indicating whether a frame was successfully captured, and frame, the captured frame.
+3.Check if the camera is opened successfully:

+if (video.isOpened() == False):

+print("Error reading video file")

+4.Get the resolution of the video frames:

+frame_width = int(video.get(3))

+frame_height = int(video.get(4))

+5.Define the size of the video frames:

+size = (frame_width, frame_height)

+6.Create a VideoWriter object to save the video:

+result = cv2.VideoWriter('a.avi',
+cv2.VideoWriter_fourcc(*'MJPG'),

+7.Enter a loop to read frames from the camera until the user presses 's' to stop:

-    ret, frame = vid.read()
+while(True): ret, frame = video.read()

+if ret == True:

+8.Write the captured frame to the output video file:

+    result.write(frame)

-5.Display the resulting frame
+9.Display the frame in a window named 'Frame':

-    cv2.imshow('frame', frame)
+    cv2.imshow('Frame', frame)

-6.The loop waits for a key press with cv2.waitKey(1).If the pressed key is 'q'.the loop breaks and the program ends.
+10.Check if the user pressed 's' to stop capturing:

-    if cv2.waitKey(1) & 0xFF == ord('q'):
+    if cv2.waitKey(1) & 0xFF == ord('s'):
         break

-7.vid.release() releases the video captured object, freeing the camera resources.

-vid.release()
+else: break 11.Release the VideoCapture and VideoWriter objects after exiting the loop:

+video.release() result.release()

-8.cv2.DestroyAlltheWindows() closes all OpenCV windows.
+12.Close all OpenCV windows:

 cv2.destroyAllWindows()

+13.Print a message indicating that the video was successfully saved:

+print("The video was successfully saved")
 ## Output
 https://github.com/RubeenaSulthana/ruby/assets/169050067/e3a4e309-627e-4c1b-b65a-3d1d21647f9b